coverclock/com-diag-vamoose/README.md

     Actual: produced=61440:0x1a6d
     Actual: consumed=61440:0x1a6d

+You will notice in the functional test, which uses the default kernel scheduler applied to standard Linux heavy-weight processes communicating over a pipe, that this extreme jitter weirdness does not occur.
+The contract was for 1024Bps sustained and 2048Bps peak.

+    Total: 512000B.
+    Average: 512B/io.
+    Peak: 2046.9698828761414Bps.
+    Sustained: 1023.9985036617065Bps.
+    Total: 512000B.
+    Average: 512B/io.
+    Peak: 2049.0436434970297Bps.
+    Sustained: 1023.9980410364516Bps.
+    Checksum: 0xce87.

+I haven't ruled out some boneheaded bug on my part.
+But this attempt by me to adapt the per-cell ATM GCRA to event streams containing variable length packets makes me think it might not be suitable for policing when using goroutines.

+It's interesting that the measured peak rate by the policer always seems to be around thirty-two times the actual peak rate provided by the shaper, even as their sustained rates are virtually the same.

-### gccgo
+### gc versus gccgo

-There are two Go compilers: the official Google compiler "gc" accessed via the "go" command, and the Go front-end to the GNU compiler suite used via the "gccgo" command (but it also has a "go" front end you can use).
+There are two Go compilers: the official Google compiler "gc" (accessed via the "go" command), and the Go front-end to the GNU compiler suite used via the "gccgo" command (which also has a "go" front end you can use).
 The gccgo compiler has the potential to generate better code since the GCC backend has generally good optimization.
 But the GCC Go run-time library currently lags behind the offical compiler by several releases.